RoguedBear/WebsiteChangeDetector/README.md

        some websites have messed up code changing daily, which needs to be "_intelligently_" identified if the change is some daily-occurring change (such as day/date) or an actual change.~~ \
        much better way would be to reply back to the bot about the False Positive, and the bot will then add it to list_ofDeltaChange
  - [ ] Generate the before and after screenshots (much like how Visualping does).
+ - [ ] Give a better name to the project?

 ---
-#### Feel free to contribute, find issues in this project if you can!
+#### Feel free to find and open issues or contribute in this project if you can!

 ---